helix-editor/helix/book/src/configuration.md

 hidden = false
 ```

-You may also specify a file to use for configuration with the `-c` or
+You can use a custom configuration file by specifying it with the `-c` or
-`--config` CLI argument: `hx -c path/to/custom-config.toml`.
+`--config` command line argument, for example `hx -c path/to/custom-config.toml`.

-It is also possible to trigger configuration file reloading by sending the `USR1`
+Additionally, you can reload the configuration file by sending the USR1
-signal to the helix process, e.g. via `pkill -USR1 hx`.
-This is only supported
+signal to the Helix process on Unix operating systems, such as by using the command `pkill -USR1 hx`.
-on unix operating systems.

 ## Editor